sshyran/wire-server-deploy-networkless/kvmhelpers/README.md

             |
          ansnode3

 This is to say, we are going to create a proxy machine which will be the only thing with internet access.
-In addition to this machine, we will have one node for administration tasks, three for kubernetes, and three for non-kubernetes services, managed by ansible.
+In addition to this machine, we will have one node for administration tasks(during the install, and for maintainence activities), three for kubernetes, and three for non-kubernetes services, managed by ansible.

 We are going to refer to this as 'network plan 1'.